 - i.
 In connection with the proposed District budget, the Superintendent makes the finding that there is an "economic necessity" based on a significant economic downturn or other significant adverse event, earthquake, or other natural disaster and there are no other viable sources of funds to fund the equipment purchase; - ii.
 The Board is informed of the Superintendent's finding; and - iii.
-The debt ceilings in Section 3.08 of this Policy are not exceeded. - D. Use of Revenue Bonds: Revenue bonds including Mello-Roos Obligations that are supported solely from fees or taxes on a discrete group of taxpayers are not included when bond rating agencies calculate debt ratios.
+The debt ceilings in Section 3.08 of this Policy are not exceeded. - D. Judgement Obligation Bonds ("JOBs").
+JOBs are a form of debt that is used to refund certain existing debt, including (if not prohibited by the California Constitution, Article 16, Section 18) involuntary tort indebtedness, when the Board determines it is in the best interests of the District.
+JOBs enable an issuer to amortize these types of liabilities over time.
+They are issued pursuant to Articles 10 and 11 (commencing with Section 53570) of Chapter 3 of Division 2 of Title 5 of California Government Code.
+(Government Code 5357-5372; Government Code 5358-53589.5) - E. Use of Revenue Bonds: Revenue bonds including Mello-Roos Obligations that are supported solely from fees or taxes on a discrete group of taxpayers are not included when bond rating agencies calculate debt ratios.
 Repayment of such bonds would rely on dedicated, pledged funds such as developer fees.
-Accordingly, in order to preserve General Fund debt capacity and budget flexibility, revenue bonds will be preferred to General Fund supported debt when a distinct and identifiable revenue stream can be identified to support the issuance of bonds at a cost-effective rate. - E. Pay-As-You-Go Financing: Except in extenuating circumstances, the District will fund routine maintenance projects in each year's capital program with pay-as-you-go financing.
-Extenuating circumstances may include unusually large and non-recurring budgeted expenditures, or when depleted reserves and weak revenues would require the delay or deletion of necessary capital projects. - F. Use of Special Financing Structures: The District may use special financing structures permitted by the federal government if they are analyzed and expected to result in sufficiently lower financing costs versus traditional tax-exempt bonds and/or COPs/LRBs that offset any additional administrative and compliance costs and risks.
-The special financing structures may be in the form of GO bonds or COPs/LRBs. - G. Capital Appreciation Debt: The use of Capital Appreciation Bonds ("CABs") for various forms of debt (e.g., GO Bonds, COPs, LRBs, etc.) is limited pursuant to AB182 which was passed in 2013.
+Accordingly, in order to preserve General Fund debt capacity and budget flexibility, revenue bonds will be preferred to General Fund supported debt when a distinct and identifiable revenue stream can be identified to support the issuance of bonds at a cost-effective rate. - F. Pay-As-You-Go Financing: Except in extenuating circumstances, the District will fund routine maintenance projects in each year's capital program with pay-as-you-go financing.
+Extenuating circumstances may include unusually large and non-recurring budgeted expenditures, or when depleted reserves and weak revenues would require the delay or deletion of necessary capital projects. - G. Use of Special Financing Structures: The District may use special financing structures permitted by the federal government if they are analyzed and expected to result in sufficiently lower financing costs versus traditional tax-exempt bonds and/or COPs/LRBs that offset any additional administrative and compliance costs and risks.
+The special financing structures may be in the form of GO bonds or COPs/LRBs. - H. Capital Appreciation Debt: The use of Capital Appreciation Bonds ("CABs") for various forms of debt (e.g., GO Bonds, COPs, LRBs, etc.) is limited pursuant to AB182 which was passed in 2013.
 Under this legislation, the ratio of total debt service to principal cannot exceed four to one and the maximum final maturity is 25 years.
 Any CABs with a maturity date greater than 10 years must be callable at the option of the school district no later than the 10th anniversary of the sale date of the bonds.
 The agenda of the school board meeting where the sale will be approved must include a resolution to approve the sale of the CABs.
 Public notice for the resolution must be on at least two consecutive meeting agendas.
 The governing board must receive a cost impact of the use of CABs that conforms to the requirements in the legislation.
 The District will not use CABs unless the Board determines it is necessary to issue them for urgent projects that cannot be more cost-effectively financed by an alternative method.